-No. As I’ve previously mentioned, Netflix and other streaming services have become adept at detecting and blocking VPN users from accessing their streaming servers.
+No. As I’ve previously mentioned, Netflix and other streaming services have become adept at detecting and preventing VPN users from accessing their streaming servers.

-While some VPN providers, like the 5 we’ve discussed in this article, have been able to continue providing reliable access to Netflix by evading their blockades, others have not.
+While some VPN providers, like the 5 we’ve discussed in this article, have been able to continue providing reliable access to Netflix, others have not.

-It should be noted that while Netflix could block your access to their libraries when you’re using a VPN, there haven’t been any documented cases where they’ve cancelled a viewer’s subscription simply because they used a VPN.
+It should be noted that while Netflix could prevent your access to their libraries when you’re using a VPN, there haven’t been any documented cases where they’ve cancelled a viewer’s subscription simply because they used a VPN.

 Can I Use a DNS Proxy to Change My Country?

-There are plenty of DNS proxies that claim to unblock Netflix and other streaming services.
+There are plenty of DNS proxies that claim to offer access to Netflix and other streaming services.

 However, DNS proxies don’t offer the worldwide access a VPN does, nor do they offer encrypted protection for your internet connection.
 This means your online activities are left open for third parties to observe.